Cv-jsSBzZ-U825F-ViuMPA-xo/roblox__3QoOC-uPT8ZVee__YK7YkgPnAjFQGIEwy0V/LISCENCE.md

 **2. GRANT OF LICENSE**

-Licensor grants to Licensee a non-exclusive, non-transferable license to use the Software solely for [SPECIFY PURPOSE, e.g., personal, commercial, etc.].
+Licensor grants to Licensee a non-exclusive, non-transferable license to use the Software solely for personal, commercial, etc..
+The license can be modified at any time.

 **3. RESTRICTIONS**